TREEcg/specification/specs/2-traversing.md

 ## Comparing time literals

-When using relations such as `tree:LesserThanRelation` or `tree:GreaterThanRelation`, the time literals need to be compared according to these 3 possible data types: `xsd:date`, `xsd:dateTime` or `xsd:dateTimeStamp`.
+When using relations such as `tree:LessThanRelation` or `tree:GreaterThanRelation`, the time literals need to be compared according to these 3 possible data types: `xsd:date`, `xsd:dateTime` or `xsd:dateTimeStamp`.

 # Compliance testing